sergio-domingues/challenge/readme.txt

+Requirements:
-Having a node.js version >= 8.10.0.
+    - Having a node.js version >= 8.10.0.

-In order to run the program, encontrando-se na raíz do directório, execute os seguintes passos:
+In order to run the program, enter the root directory and execute the following commands:

-1. Executar o script build.sh: sh run.sh
-2. Interagir com a interface
+1. Run 'npm i' or 'npm install' in order to install all necessary modules and dependencies.
+2. Start the command line interface (cli) as in the program by running 'npm start'.
+3. Follow the cli instructions.

+=>  You can execute the tests by running 'npm test', they lie inside the ./test/ dir

 /**
  *